EverQuest: The Ruins of Kunark: Reception

-In the United States, The Ruins of Kunark sold 92,172 units between February 2001 through the first week of November alone.
-Desslock of GameSpot reported that the game and The Scars of Velious "sold well early in the year, but sales evaporated during the course of the summer, especially after the release of Camelot."The Ruins of Kunark holds a 89% rating on GameRankings.
+In the United States, The Ruins of Kunark sold 92,172 units between February 2000 through the first week of November alone.
+Desslock of GameSpot reported that the game and The Scars of Velious "sold well early in the year, but sales evaporated during the course of the summer, especially after the release of Camelot".

+The Ruins of Kunark holds a 89% rating on GameRankings.

-Richard Baguley for PC World said "Elfin magic, fierce foes, online action – they're all in here."
+Richard Baguley for PC World said that "elfin magic, fierce foes, online action" are all here in the game.

-Alex Handy for Computer Gaming World said "it's hard to find problems with EverQuest.
-It's even harder to find problems with Ruins of Kunark, the expansion for the wildly successful massively multiplayer online role-playing game that has destroyed the lives of thousands."
+Alex Handy for Computer Gaming World said that "it's hard to find problems with EverQuest.
+It's even harder to find problems with Ruins of Kunark, the expansion for the wildly successful massively multiplayer online role-playing game that has destroyed the lives of thousands".

-Adam Duncan for Hyper said "gamers who loved EQ will love Ruins of Kunark."
+Adam Duncan for Hyper said that "gamers who loved EQ will love Ruins of Kunark".

-Chris Anderson for PC Zone said "While Kunark doesn't radically change EQ's gameplay, it has enough to justify upgrading, and the extra space afforded on each server due to a partial exodus to Kunark makes it far more appealing."
+Chris Anderson for PC Zone said: "While Kunark doesn't radically change EQ's gameplay, it has enough to justify upgrading, and the extra space afforded on each server due to a partial exodus to Kunark makes it far more appealing".

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored The Ruins of Kunark with the "Massive Multiplayer/Persistent World" award, and received nominations for "PC Game of the Year" and "Game of the Year".